kontax/arch-packages/README.md

 A collection of packages and scripts used for easy system install/maintenance.

-This collection of packages is tuned to my specific system
+This collection of packages is tuned to my specific system, and will overwrite anything already installed on an existing system.

 ## Installation